 - Great for exploring new ideas and trends that an engaged audience comes up with

-- Can be good for SEO but can also be a bad thing (see below)
+- Blog commenting in SEO is an old school tactic that can still work, but can also be a bad thing (see below)

 Why you should turn off blog comments